Frequently Asked Questions

 Pricing

-Black and white blueprint printing on bond paper is $0.50 per square foot.
-The most common size — ARCH D 24×36 — is $3.00 per print.
-Color bond printing is $1.25/sq ft (ARCH D = $7.50).
+Black and white blueprint printing on bond paper is $0.50 per square foot — no setup fees, no minimums, no surprises.
+The most common size, ARCH D 24×36, is $3.00 per print.
+Color bond is $1.25/sq ft (ARCH D = $7.50).
 Mylar is $2.75/sq ft for B&W and $3.75/sq ft for color.
-Use our cost calculator to get an instant estimate for your size, quantity, and material.
+Use our cost calculator to get an instant estimate for your exact size, quantity, and material.

 Mylar printing is $2.75/sq ft for B&W and $3.75/sq ft for color.
 Common prices: ARCH C B&W mylar = $8.25, ARCH D B&W mylar = $16.50, ARCH D color mylar = $22.50, ARCH E B&W mylar = $33.00.
-Mylar costs more than bond paper but is waterproof, tear-resistant, and lasts indefinitely — worth it for permit originals, archival sets, and outdoor job site use.
+Mylar costs more than bond paper but it's waterproof, tear-resistant, and lasts indefinitely — the right call for permit originals, archival record sets, and anything going to a wet or rough job site.
+See our mylar printing page for full details.

 UPS Ground shipping is free on all orders $29 or more.
 Orders under $29 pay standard UPS Ground rates.
 Expedited options — UPS 3-Day Select, 2nd Day Air, and Next Day Air — are available at standard UPS rates calculated at checkout based on package weight and destination zip code.